Junos Multi-Access User Plane Overview

 Packet Data Network (PDN) Gateway

-User Equipment (UE) has control and data path connectivity to the EPC network elements over eNodeB base stations.
+User Equipment (UE) has control path connectivity and data path connectivity to the EPC network elements over eNodeB base stations.
 The EPC provides data connectivity to external networks such as the Internet.

-3GPP TS 29.244 Release 14 introduced CUPS.
-CUPS stands for Control and User Plane Separation, providing the architecture enhancements for the separation of functionality in the EPC’s serving gateway (SGW) and PDN gateway (PGW).
-As Figure 2 shows, both the serving gateway and the PDN gateway of the EPC can be separated into their control plane and user plane functions.
+3GPP TS 29.244 Release 14 introduced CUPS, which stands for Control and User Plane Separation.
+CUPS provides the architecture enhancements for the separation of functionality in the EPC’s serving gateway (SGW) and PDN gateway (PGW).
+As Figure 2 shows, both the SGW and the PGW of the EPC can be separated into their control plane and user plane functions.
 CUPS introduces new interfaces, Sxa and Sxb, between the control plane and user plane functions of the SGW and PGW, respectively.
 CUPS enables control plane and user plane functions to be deployed, scaled and operated separately while integrated over a standard reference interface.

 The control plane provides the following functionality: